Moving to Harrisburg, Pennsylvania: A Comprehensive Guide

 What is the Cost of Living in Harrisburg?

 Harrisburg features a relatively low cost of living compared to national averages.
 The local sales tax is 6%, which aligns with many other regions in the United States.
-Housing remains particularly affordable, making it an attractive option for those looking to purchase a home or rent.
+Housing remains particularly affordable, making it an workable option for those looking to purchase a home or rent.

 • Median home price: $180,000